-The Ionian League (/aɪˈoʊniən/Ionian: Ιόνιο Πρωτάθλημα), or simply Ionia, is a representative democracy consisting of numerous star systems and organizations located in the heart of the Eastward Rim along the Kosaean Belt.
+The Ionian League (/aɪˈoʊniən/Ionian: Ιόνιο Πρωτάθλημα), or known simply as Ionia, is a representative parliamentary republic consisting of numerous star systems and organizations located in the heart of the Eastward Rim.
 Its central government consists of three branches; legislative, executive and judicial.
 The first is the Ionian Parliament, a body of elected or appointed representatives.
 The Second is the Ionian Chancellorship, the governments executive branch.
-The third is the High Justice Council, consisting of the Supreme Tribunal and the lower Regional and Planetary Tribunals.
+The third is the Ministry of High Justice, consisting of the Supreme Tribunal and the lower Regional and Planetary Tribunals.

-The Ionian League was formed in the wake of the Inter-War period, coming to full fruition after the signing of the Ionian Constitution in 3031 by the Core Founders.
+The Ionian League was formed in the wake of the Ionian Spring, coming to full fruition after the ratification of the Ionian Constitution in 3031 by the Core Founders.
 Following the ratification of its constitution the Ionian League continued to grow until it became the dominant power in the region.
 Yet it wouldn’t be until the end of the Ionian Wars that the Ionian League would truly enter the galactic stage.
-Since its establishment the Ionian League has steadily expanded its sphere of influence over numerous worlds and star systems and has made strides in securing Ionian sovereignty by integrating and consolidating the formerly independent Ionian system-states that inhabited the region into one centralized governing body.
+Since its establishment the Ionian League has steadily expanded its sphere of influence over numerous star systems, consolidating the formerly independent Ionian system-states that inhabited the region into one centralized governing body.

-The Ionian League’s position at the heart of the Eastward Rim and an integral part of the Ionian Trade Corridor has made it a major player in the geopolitics of the Eastward Rim.
-Yet much like their Gaennai neighbours the Ionains have only just begun growing into a large interstellar economic and military power, despite standing along the median in terms of age.
-As of the turn of the 35th century the Ionian League incorporates 62 member states spread across three regions, and twice that number in affiliated states and observing allies located close to the Ionian border.
+From its early days as an alliance of planets, the Ionian League has become the second largest power in the Eastward Rim.
+The Ionian League’s position at the heart of the Eastward Rim and an integral part of the Ionian Trade Corridor has made it a major player in the geopolitics of the region.
+The Ionains have only just begun growing into a large interstellar economic and military power, despite standing along the median in terms of age.
+As of the turn of the 35th century the Ionian League incorporates 107 member states spread across five regions, and a number of affiliated states and observing allies located close to the Ionian border.

-While remembered by those beyond the Ionian Star Cluster for their violent and warlike society, the Ionian League are gradually earning recognition for their shrewd diplomats, talented writers and artists, and their cut-throat merchants.
+While remembered by those beyond the Ionian Star Cluster for their violent and warlike society, the Ionian League are gradually earning recognition for their shrewd diplomats, talented writers and artists.